TEALSK12/introduction-to-computer-science/lesson_36.md

 <!--- REVISED -->
-# Lesson 2.6: Platform Game Project   <!-- Formerly 2.7 -->
+# Lesson 3.6: Pong Project

 ## Learning Objectives

 Students will be able to...

--   Use loops, variables, and Boolean expressions to implement a Super Mario Bros. style platform game.
+-   Use custom blocks to implement a well-written version of Pong
--   Practice good debugging skills to correct issues as they arise while programming.
+-   Practice good style and conventions to create readable and maintainable code

 ## Materials/Preparation

--   Reference to the Platform Game Project: [Easy Platform Game](project_2_platform_game_easy.md) ([Download in Word](Projects/Projects Word/Project 2 Platform Game Easy.docx)) ([Link to PDF](https://teals.sharepoint.com/curriculum/_layouts/15/guestaccess.aspx?guestaccesstoken=ZXpgrky7hjFmpwVmZVFkma7JI1kkTQzozmPADoYsMKE%3d&docid=0520929d59e904832b7a7a58c7dd33249))
+-   Reference to the Pong project: [Pong](project_3.md) ([Download in Word](Projects/Projects Word/Project 3 Pong.docx)) ([Link to PDF](https://teals.sharepoint.com/curriculum/_layouts/15/guestaccess.aspx?guestaccesstoken=zIB91b9TjkBUSCUw6hdudjEREktankWIWXkVndlfD3c%3d&docid=029c2311cde11491ab89303bf594a7a9d))
--   (Optional) Advanced Version of the project: [Platform Game](project_2.md) ([Download in Word](Projects/Projects Word/Project 2 Platform Game.docx)) ([Link to PDF](https://teals.sharepoint.com/curriculum/_layouts/15/guestaccess.aspx?guestaccesstoken=HNTqByUTbkunmpikZb27IFL%2fpF93zt2Si5vQuQjxsUE%3d&docid=024981906f8a74c7b9bf318d24874e002))

--   (Optional) Printouts of the specification
+-   [Optional] Printouts of the specification
--   A few suggested themes available for students who may struggle to come up with their own.
--   Suggestions for characters, power-ups, goals, etc.
+-   Link to an online version of Pong for demonstration: <http://www.ponggame.org/>

 ## Pacing Guide